larasupernovae/welcome_to_bardo/README.md

+### Computer Vision Code - transfer learning and feature extraction on covid and chest xray datasets: Lara
 This is my code for my Computer Vision Project I did back in 2019/2020 - I don't think I pushed all of it yet tho...